-35. This takes us to the second element of clause (3).
+35.This takes us to the second element of clause (3).
 Dr Sarojini, PW 12, testified that the injuries of the deceased were cumulatively sufficient in the ordinary course of nature to cause death.
 In her opinion - which we have found to be entirely trustworthy - the cause of the death was shock and haemorrhage due to the multiple injuries.
-Dr Sarojini had conducted the post-mortem examination of the dead body of the deceased.
+Dr Sarojini had conducted the postmortem examination of the dead body of the deceased.
 She had dissected the body and examined the injuries to the internal organs.
 She was, therefore, the best informed expert who could opine with authority as to the cause of the death and as to the sufficiency or otherwise of the injuries from which the death ensued.
-Dr Sarojini's evidence on this point stood on a better footing than that of the doctors (PWs 11 and 26) who had externally examined the deceased in his lifetime.
-Despite this position, the High Court has not specifically considered the evidence of Dr Sarojini with regard to the sufficiency of the injuries to cause death in the ordinary course of nature.
+Dr Sarojini's evidence on this point stood on a better footing than that of the doctors (PWs 11 and 26) who had externally examined the evidence of Dr Sarojini with regard to the sufficiency of the injuries to cause death in the ordinary course of nature.
 There is no reason why Dr Sarojini's evidence with regard to the second element of clause (3) of Section 300 be not accepted.
 Dr Sarojini's evidence satisfactorily establishes the presence of the second element of this clause.